Frequently Asked Questions Concerning Utilities

 Trash day in Commercial Point is Tuesday.
 Please put all trash out on Monday night to be ready for early pick up in some areas.
 All village residents will be provided a 96 gallon trash tote and a 65 gallon recycle tote (Curbside Program) from Rumpke.
-If you are interested in renting a trash tote on wheels, you will need to contact Rumpke on your own and let them know you are already set up for service through the Village of Commercial Point but you would like to contract with them for a tote.
+If you are interested in renting an additional trash tote on wheels, you will need to contact Rumpke on your own and let them know you are already set up for service through the Village of Commercial Point but you would like to contract with them for a tote.
 Rumpke’s number is 800-828-8171.

 Rumpke will pick up one large item per residence per week.
 If you have furniture, (couch, chair, mattress etc.) it must be wrapped in plastic in order for the contractor to pick it up.
 A suggestion would be to purchase a paint drop cloth and wrap the furniture up in it and seal it with duct tape.